PrismarineJS/flying-squid/docs/README.md

     npm install
     node app.js

-You can also install flying-squid globally with `sudo npm install -g flying-squid` and then run it with `flying-squid` command. [its vanilla flying-squid]
+You can also install flying-squid globally with `sudo npm install -g netheritejs/flying-squid` and then run it with `flying-squid` command.

 ### Docker